-The best way to prevent the spread of germs (bacteria and viruses) and prevent infections is to remove or kill harmful bacteria and viruses by a process called “hand hygiene.”
-Proper hand hygiene involves either washing hands with soap and water or decontaminating (killing germs on the hands) with an alcohol-based hand rub.
+The best way to prevent the spread of germs (bacteria and viruses) and infections is by a process called “hand hygiene.”
+Good hand hygiene means either washing hands with soap and water or killing germs on the hands (decontaminating) with an alcohol-based hand rub.
 When you clean your hands, you remove many germs.
-Germs are very small; you can’t see them but they spread disease.
-Germs are everywhere.

-For example, they are on door handles, tables, phones, pencils – things that people touch.
-Our hands constantly come into contact with germs.
-That’s why having clean hands will help keep you healthy.
+Germs are very small and are everywhere.
+You cannot see them, but they spread disease.
+For example, they are on door handles, tables, phones, pencils, and most things that people touch.
+Our hands are always touching germs.
+Clean hands will help keep you healthy.

 To prevent you and your child from getting unwanted germs, wash hands with soap and water or use a waterless alcohol-based rub every time you enter and leave the hospital room.